ericsonga/Ex1SecondPost/_sources/posttestOrderCode.rst

       The code below is mixed up and contains extra blocks that are not needed.
 Drag the needed code from the left to the right and put them in order with the correct indention so that the code would work correctly.
       -----
+      # define function
       def getAverage(nums, first, last):
       =====
+          # init total
           total = 0
       =====
+          # init total
           total = 1 #paired
       =====
+          # loop from first to last (inclusive)
           for index in range(first,last+1):
       =====
+          # loop from first to last (inclusive)
           for index in range(first,last): #paired
       =====
+              # get current at index
               current = nums[index]
       =====
+              # get current at index
               current = index #paired
       =====
+              # add current to total
               total = total + current
       =====
+              # add current to total
               total = total + index #paired
       =====
+          # if at least one value
           if (last - first + 1) >= 1:
       =====
+          # if at least one value
           if (last - first) >= 1: #paired
       =====
+              # return average
               return total / (last - first + 1)
       =====
+          # otherwise return 0
           return 0

 When you are finished with this problem, or are ready to move on, click the |finish| button and then go to the next page by clicking the right arrow |right| near the bottom right of this page.